bigtangle/server/README.md

 Unit test and docker container test

+Basic Service Framework for Spring:

+1) Transaction Service
-<p>A Wallet stores keys and a record of transactions that send and receive value from those keys.
-Using these,
-it is able to create new transactions that spend the recorded transactions, and this is the fundamental operation of the  protocol.</p>
+Transaction Service  provides service for record of transactions that send and receive value from given keys.
+Using these, it is able to create new transactions that spend the recorded transactions, and this is the fundamental operation of the  protocol

-<p>To learn more about this class, read <b><a href="https://bitcoinj.github.io/working-with-the-wallet">
-    working with the wallet.</a></b></p>

-<p>To fill up a Wallet with transactions, you need to use it in combination with a {@link BlockGraph} and various
-other objects, see the <a href="https://bitcoinj.github.io/getting-started">Getting started</a> tutorial on the website to learn more about how to set everything up.</p>
+2) Tip Service
+ Tip Service provides MCMC algorithm to select two previous blocks.

+3) StorageService
+Database Service access.

+4) DataSyncService
+public/subscribe kafka stream for blocks and transactions.

+5) WalletService
+Key management  and  related transactions

+6) MilestoneService
+Milestone Service creates snapshot for calculation of incentive for mining.